NPLeeWenKang/TracknShare/README.md

  **Contributions** :
   - Implemented the Google Maps using Google Maps SDK for Android.
   - Figured out how to calculate data such as Calories, Steps, Total time during running (Timer) and Distance travelled as well as the speed / pace of each run and implemented it
-  - The calculation of steps was calculated using the Step Sensor in Android
+  - The calculation of steps was calculated using the [Step Sensor](https://developer.android.com/reference/android/hardware/Sensor#TYPE_STEP_COUNTER) in Android
-  - Implemented the Background Service to make sure that the tracking of location and data is going on in the background even when the app is destroyed.
+  - Implemented the [Foreground Service](https://developer.android.com/guide/components/foreground-services)to make sure that the tracking of location and data is going on in the background even when the app is destroyed.

   # 4. Appendices